 Borrowers concerned about the possible elimination of REPAYE via executive order do have a couple of reasons for comfort:

-- President Trump has not taken any steps to eliminate REPAYE.
-Secretary of Education Betsy DeVos has a long track record of collecting as much debt as possible from borrowers, but this move hasn’t even been publicly discussed.
+- President Trump never took any steps to eliminate REPAYE.
+Secretary of Education Betsy DeVos had a long track record of collecting as much debt as possible from borrowers, but this move was never publicly discussed.

 - REPAYE is written into the Master Promissory Note (MPN).
 The MPN is a document that all federal student loan borrowers are required to sign.
 It is the contract between the government and the borrower.
 REPAYE is now a term of the MPN.
 Eliminating the REPAYE plan could violate this contract for certain borrowers.